leejoonli/code-every-day/log.md

 ## Thoughts

 Understand that LINQ is used to query data from a database in C# but don't fully understand why you should use the queries.
 Async and await seem similar to what I saw in JS but the keywords are attached to the function names.
 Need to read more.

+# Day 97 (5/11/2022)

+## C#

+Continued learning about C#.
+Learning more about async / await.

+## Thoughts

+Reading about Tasks and returning the Task object.
+Learned about a couple attached methods of Task.
+Need practice making async code.
+Mostly read documentation about async.